foo123/Dialect/README.md

 The optional block of code depends on whether the (first) optional parameter defined inside (with `<?..>` or `<*..>` for rest parameters) exists.
 Then, that block (and any nested blocks it might contain) is outputed, else bypassed.

-Dialect will parse this into a (fast) `grammar` template and generate appropriate sql output depending on the parameters given automaticaly.
+`Dialect` will parse this into a (fast) `grammar` template and generate appropriate `sql` output depending on the parameters given automaticaly.

-It is very easy, intuitive and powerful to use dialect in this way to produce `sql code` for an arbitrary `SQL` provider, by defining the `grammar` of `sql clauses` (sometimes even directly from the `SQL` documentation page, or with only minor adjustments).
+It is very easy, intuitive and powerful to produce `sql code` for an arbitrary `SQL` provider, by defining the `grammar` of `sql clauses` (sometimes even directly from the `SQL` documentation page, or with only minor adjustments).